Derek Percy: Early life

 Derek Percy was born on 15 September 1948 in Strathfield, New South Wales, the eldest of four sons of parents Ernest and Elaine Percy.
-Percy's father, a sailing enthusiast, had been a New South Wales railway electrician before deciding to take a job with the State Electricity Commission in Victoria, and moving to Chelsea in 1954, then to Warrnambool in 1957, and to Mount Beauty, near Bright, in 1961.
+Percy's father, a sailing enthusiast, had been a New South Wales railway electrician before taking a job with the State Electricity Commission in Victoria, and moving to Chelsea in 1954, then to Warrnambool in 1957, and to Mount Beauty, near Bright, in 1961.

 Percy began to attract the attention of authorities in late 1964, when he started stealing and wearing female underwear and dresses and mutilating dolls with knives and razor blades.
 In 1965, the family relocated to Khancoban in New South Wales (their sixth move in twelve years) where Percy began writing down bizarre and violent sexual fantasies.
 In 1966, he repeated year 11, then tried year 12 in school, but dropped out and joined the Australian Navy as a naval rating in electrical mechanics in November 1967.
 He was posted to the aircraft carrier HMAS Melbourne in March 1968, the troop ship HMAS Sydney on 1 July 1968, and HMAS Cerberus naval base in April 1969.